STATEMENT

 Cambewell College of Art, South London

 My paintings serve as transcriptions of personal experience and reflections on primitive, modern and recent iconographies for making works that can transmit affective qualities and suggest narrative overtones.
-I view landscape as a fluid and yet traditional language that fosters ambiguity inherent in our shared world.
+I view landscape as a fluid and yet traditional language that fosters the inherent ambiguity inherent in our shared world.
 Our common ground confronts us with ourselves and others through a sensuous, color and form coded language, giving way to our human need to interpret the traces we leave behind as charged vessels of meaning.